MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-feature-overview.md

 ---
-title: Overview of the Azure SQL Managed Instance link feature (preview)
+title: Overview of the Managed Instance link feature (preview)
 titleSuffix: Azure SQL Managed Instance
 description: This article describes the link feature of Azure SQL Managed Instance, which you can use to replicate data continuously from a SQL Server instance to the cloud or migrate your SQL Server databases with minimal downtime.
 author: danimir